What is the Limitation of Financial Accounting?

 #6 – Fraud and Window Dressing

-- In such a scenario, it will difficult for the user to know this fact and the user may make the decision based on such financial statements that do not give a true and fair view of the state of a business carried on.
+- In such a scenario, it will be difficult for the user to know this fact, and the user may make the decision based on financial statements that do not give an accurate and fair view of the state of a business carried on.

 # 7 – Non-Financial Aspects

 - The first and foremost important aspect of financial accounting is that it records only those transactions which can be measured in monetary terms.